 - Conduct surveys to assess people's satisfaction, communicate results and take appropriate actions.

 - For sustained success, relationships with relevant interested parties, should be managed.

-- Enhanced performance through responding to opportunities & constraints related to each interested party.
+- Enhanced performance through responding to opportunities and constraints related to each interested party.

-- Common understanding of objectives & values among interested parties.
+- Common understanding of objectives and values among interested parties.

-- Increased capability to create value for interested parties by resources & competence & managing risks.
+- Increased capability to create value for interested parties by resources and competence and managing risks.

-- A well-managed supply chain that provides a stable flow of products & services.
+- A well-managed supply chain that provides a stable flow of products and services.

-- Determine relevant interested parties & define their relationship with the organization.
+- Determine relevant interested parties and define their relationship with the organization.